GSA-TTS/FAC/docs/development.md

 To lint and format JavaScript, we use [eslint](https://eslint.org/). eslint configuration lives in [backend/.eslintrc](https://github.com/GSA-TTS/FAC/blob/main/backend/.eslintrc).

 These tools run automatically as a part of our CI workflow in GitHub actions, but to run these tools locally to check formatting or automatically fix formatting errors before committing, just run: `npm run check-all` or `npm run fix-all`, respectively.

+## Local Development

+You _can_ run the application locally, however, we **STRONGLY** recommend using the Docker method above instead.
+It will work locally, but you will need to manually install and configure the components.
+Not every scenario may be covered.
+Be warned!

+See [local-development.md](local-development.md) for additional warnings and details.